Teaching English to Speakers of Other Languages (TESOL) - distance learning (PG Cert) January 2021 entry

 Postgraduate; leading to a Postgraduate Certificate (PG Cert)

-Students on a PG Certificate Distance Learning can complete their studies part-time in a minimum of two semesters and a maximum of four semesters.
+It may be possible for students on Distance Learning Master's to complete their studies in two years, but more typically it takes a minimum of two and a half years and a maximum of five years.semesters and a maximum of four semesters.

 If you studied your first degree outside the UK, see the international entry requirements.